olukkas/cgo-example/README.md

 ## How to Run
 on linux

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine, the run:

 ```bash
    make lib